fictional creations...

 Assorted Juvenilia

-I classify pretty much every piece of fiction or poetry I wrote before Echoes of the Great Farewell as "juvenilia."
+I classify pretty much every piece of fiction or poetry I wrote before Echoes of the Great Farewell (which I started in 2006, I think) as "juvenilia."
 Not that it all totally sucks -- there are some great bits and pieces -- but the style overall was never really what I wanted.

 The thousands of pages of whacky fiction and poetry I wrote in the late 80's and early 90's, I now view as "practice at the art of writing."
-I didn't try to publish the stuff (except via posting it my website) because I generally wasn't very happy with it.
+I didn't try to publish the stuff (except via posting it on my website and not advertising it at all) because I generally wasn't very happy with it.

 Some of my writings from that period can be found here, in rather disorganized form.
 Muck around if you wish!
 There are a few jewels amongst the silliness, awkwardness and chaos.
 For instance, this quasi-random excerpt from my old unfinished rough-draft novel Wargasm, though badly formatted and organized, contains some pretty nifty psychotropic quasi-poems from my early and late twenties.
 I would love to find the time one day to filter through this stuff, and extract and clean up the good parts and make a real work of art out if it....
 But that seems unlikely to happen, as writing new stuff is much more fun.